DAOmasons/foundation-docs/docs/Rituals/ritual-of-oaths.md

 # Ritual of Oaths

-Each DAO Mason is expected to create a Colleague Letter of Understanding using the following template and post it in a public space where it can be read by other DAO Masons.
+- Each DAO Masons creates a **Colleague Letter of Understanding** to codify their commitments to their peers.
+This document forms the foundation of a DAO Mason's commitment to themselves and the DAO.

+- The DAO provides a Rulebook and Operating Agreement and the process by which those rules may change.
+Each DAO Mason must testify they have read and understood the Rulebook and the Operating Agreement.

-## DAO Mason Colleague Letter of Understanding
+## DAO Mason Colleague Letter of Understanding (template)

 I hereby accept the mantle of the DAO Mason.
 In doing so I agree to abide by, to the best of my ability, the principles & commitments detailed within this letter of understanding.